TheEdoRan/next-safe-action/README.md

 );
 ```

-If you set `withAuth` to `true` in the safe mutation you're creating, but you forgot to define a `getAuthData` function when creating the client (above step), an error will be thrown when calling the mutation from client, that results in a `{ serverError: true }` response for the client.
+If you set `withAuth` to `true` in the safe mutation you're creating, but you forgot to define a `getAuthData` function when creating the client (above step), an error will be thrown when calling the mutation from client, that results in a `serverError` response for the client.

 ## `createSafeMutationClient` options